TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-2-0.md

 })
 ```

 Finally, I resorted to binary chop debugging, and systematically commented out bits of the merged config to see if one of the other options was interfering.
 This resulted in another facepalm moment.
-That `react()` plugin actually enables use of the SWC transpiler during development, rather than esbuild.
+That `react()` plugin actually enables use of the SWC transpiler during development.
+Esbuild isn't used.

 I found the equivalent [SWC options](https://github.com/vitejs/vite-plugin-react-swc?tab=readme-ov-file#parserconfig).
 Including a very stern warning not to abuse this power to load JSX from `.js` files.
 I did it anyway.
 The syntax is wordier than esbuild but more understandable.